 Operating context

-This agreement marks an ambitious path forward to advance the 5 priorities agreed upon by FPT Ministers: climate change and environment; markets and trade; building sector capacity, growth and competitiveness; science, research and innovation; and resiliency and public trust.
-The Sustainable CAP will position the sector for continued success as a world leader in environmentally, economically, and socially sustainable agriculture.
-It will enable an innovative and productive, internationally competitive sector, that can continue to feed Canadians as well as a growing global population at a time when rising costs and global food security are significant concerns.
+Over the five-year framework, the Sustainable CAP will advance five priority areas: climate change and environment; markets and trade; building sector capacity, growth and competitiveness; science, research and innovation; and resiliency and public trust.
+This framework will position the sector for continued success as a world leader in environmentally, economically, and socially sustainable agriculture.
+It will enable an innovative and productive, internationally-competitive sector, that can continue to feed Canadians as well as a growing global population at a time when rising costs and global food security are significant concerns.

-The Sustainable CAP includes stronger targets, such as a 3- to 5- megatonne reduction in greenhouse gas emissions, increasing sector competitiveness, revenue and exports, and increased participation of Indigenous Peoples, women, and youth.
-There will also be an enhanced focus on measuring the results of framework investments.
+The Sustainable CAP focusses on measuring the results of framework investments, and includes targets such as a three-to five-megatonne reduction in greenhouse gas emissions, increasing sector competitiveness, revenue and exports, and increased participation of Indigenous Peoples, women, and youth.

 With over half of the value of agricultural production being exported, the growth of the sector is significantly influenced by an increasing global demand for agricultural products, shifting consumer preferences, and the preservation and expansion of market access.
-In 2022, the total value of Canadian agriculture, agri-food and seafood exports reached an all-time high of $93 billion.
-Nearly three quarters of Canada's agriculture and agri-food exports went to countries where Canada has a trade agreement that is signed or in force.
-However, tariffs and non- tariff barriers can impact the economic outlook for producers who depend on export markets for their products.
-Agriculture and Agri-Food Canada (AAFC) is committed to maintaining and expanding market access and to enhancing the ability of the Canadian agricultural sector to seize domestic and international opportunities.
+In 2023, the total value of Canadian agriculture, agri-food, fish and seafood exports reached an all-time high of $99.1 billion.
+Three quarters of Canada's agriculture and agri-food exports (77%) were destined to countries where Canada has a trade agreement that is signed or in force.
+However, tariffs and non-tariff barriers can impact the economic outlook for producers who depend on export markets for their products.
+AAFC is committed to maintaining and expanding market access and to enhancing the ability of the Canadian agricultural sector to seize domestic and international opportunities.

-Science and innovation are critical to maintaining the profitability, competitiveness, and sustainability of Canada's agriculture and agri- food sector and are fundamental to Canada's growth agenda.
-Increasingly, a collaborative approach is being used across government, Indigenous communities, industry, and academia to build the necessary scientific capacity to capture key opportunities for the agricultural sector, and to accelerate the flow of science and technology in support of industry-defined strategies for future success.
+Investments in science and innovation are critical to maintaining the profitability, competitiveness, and sustainability of Canada's agriculture and agri-food sector, and are fundamental to Canada's growth agenda.
+Collaborations among government, Indigenous communities, industry, and academia are leveraging the necessary scientific capacity and partnerships to capture key opportunities for the agricultural sector, to accelerate the progress of science and technology development and transfer and to address increasingly complex challenges.

 In addition to the economic forces within a competitive global marketplace, farmers face increased threats to food production and income posed by extreme weather events and animal or plant disease outbreaks.
-The effective implementation of a suite of Business Risk Management tools for producers when they face significant risks supports sustainable growth.
+The effective implementation of a suite of business risk management tools for producers to access when they face significant risks supports sustainable growth.
 Furthermore, consumer demands are increasingly focused on the production methods and characteristics of Canadian products.

-The department works with provincial and territorial governments, other government departments, and industry stakeholders to maintain the integrity of supply chains and to protect the health and safety of workers, ensuring that Canadians continued to have access to safe and nutritious food.
+The Department works with provincial and territorial governments, other government departments, and industry stakeholders to maintain the integrity of supply chains and to protect the health and safety of workers, ensuring Canadians continue to have access to safe and nutritious food.

 Ensuring alignment and facilitating responsiveness to the external environment is key to sector performance.
-Through ongoing engagement with industry stakeholders, AAFC strives to ensure that its programs and services reflect the needs and expectations of the agriculture and agri-food sector in the context of current risks and opportunities.
-Furthermore, the department remains committed to supporting diversity, equity, and the inclusion of Indigenous Peoples and other underrepresented and marginalized groups in the agriculture and agri-food sector, including women, youth, racialized persons, persons with disabilities, official languages minority communities and 2SLGBTQI+ communities, through efforts to address barriers, increase representation, and by striving for equitable access to programs and services.
+Through ongoing engagement with industry stakeholders, AAFC strives to ensure its programs and services reflect the needs and expectations of the agriculture and agri-food sector in the context of current risks and opportunities.
+Furthermore, the Department remains committed to supporting diversity, equity, and the inclusion of Indigenous Peoples and other underrepresented and marginalized groups in the agriculture and agri-food sector – including women, youth, racialized persons, persons with disabilities, official languages minority communities, and 2SLGBTQI+ communities – through efforts to address barriers, increase representation, and provide equitable access to programs and services.